Arabic, Islamic and Middle East Studies

 News and events

-- Karin van Nieuwkerk: Narratives on Marriage, Love, and Sexuality.
+- Karin van Nieuwkerk: Narratives on the Feminine Self, Marriage, and Sexuality.
 Body Politics among Nonreligious Women in Egypt.
 (24/02/26)

 - Rethinking Rural Communities and Tribalism in Islamic Lands (6th –10th / 12th –16th Centuries) (17-18/12/25)